Forklift Safety Tips to Avoid Injuries

 • Check fluid and tire levels (hydraulic, brake, engine, fuel, and coolant)

-• Ensure the forks are in good conditions (straight, no cracks, no distortion)
+• Ensure the forks are in good condition (straight, no cracks, no distortion)

-If there are any noted damages or problems, the management should be notified, and the forklift should not be operated if repairs are required.
+If there are any noted damages or problems, the manager should be notified, and the forklift should not be operated if repairs are required.

 Be Aware of the Surroundings

-The HIT-NOT® Proximity Alert Sensor solves these issues by offering a cutting-edge collision avoidance solution.
-An alert system becomes unusable and inefficient when it issues too many alerts in the workplace or false alarms due to technological limitations.
-The forklift sensor addresses this problem by alerting everyone only when they are dangerously close to a moving vehicle.
-As a forklift safety pedestrian warning system, it provides an effective and efficient solution to the most common workplace accidents.
+proximity alert sensor can prevent these issues with collision avoidance alarms.
+The forklift sensor addresses this by alerting everyone only when dangerously close to a moving vehicle.
+As a forklift safety pedestrian warning system, it effectively and efficiently prevents workplace accidents.

 Ensure Loads are Stable & Secured